-Dietary management training is readily available at community and technical colleges through certificate and/or associate's degree programs.
+Dietary management training is readily available at community and technical colleges through certificates with advancement available into associate's degree programs.
 Training includes substantial practical experience.
 Successful program completion makes students eligible to sit for state, federal and/or industry certification exams, as well as for membership in organizations such as the Association of Nutrition and Foodservice Professionals.
+Topics in these courses can include the following:

 List of Dietary Management Courses